CharlieHesuda/XAML-/Contribution-Guidelines.md

 - Attempt to reproduce to the bug.
 If you are able to reproduce the issue please leave a comment indicating that you were also able to reproduce the bug along with the version of the library that you used.
 - If the original issue did not contain a reproduction solution consider adding one.
 - If possible add additional notes or debugging information.
 For example, if you found the section of code that is causing the issue leave a comment.
 This can be very helpful for anyone looking to fix the issue.

+## Source Code
+The main solution file for this project is `MaterialDesignToolkit.Full.sln`.
+It contains reference to all of the projects.
+Loading this project and running all of the tests will require having a few additional dependencies installed (see Tests below).
+If you would prefer to load a smaller subset of the projects you can use the `MaterialDesignToolkit.Wpf.slnf` solution filter.
+This will load up the projects that are needed for WPF.